-The Fisheries Act 1996 and subsequent amendments provide a binding legislative and legal framework for delivering the objectives of Components 1 and 2.
-Sections 10, 11, and 12 of the Fisheries Act establish the requirements for the decision-making process, and Section 10 further requires the use of best available information for all decisions.
-The Fisheries Act requirement for best available information leads to scientific evaluation in advance of decisions.
-The Fisheries Act further requires consultation with such persons or organisations as the Minister considers are representative of those classes of persons having an interest in the stock or the effects of fishing on the aquatic environment in the area concerned including Maori, environmental, commercial, and recreational interests.
+The Fisheries Act 1996 (the Act) and subsequent amendments provide a binding legislative and legal framework for delivering the objectives of Components 1 and 2.
+Sections 10, 11, and 12 of the Act establish the requirements for the decision-making process, and Section 10 further requires the use of the best available information for all decisions.
+The Act requirement for best available information leads to scientific evaluation in advance of decisions.
+The Act further requires consultation with such persons or organisations as the Minister considers are representative of those classes of persons having an interest in the stock or the effects of fishing on the aquatic environment in the area concerned including Maori, environmental, commercial, and recreational interests.

-While objectives broadly consistent with Components 1 and 2 are specified in the Act and Fisheries 2030, and are therefore implicit in the fishery specific management system, it is not clear that explicit short and long-term objectives for inshore trawl fisheries are in place at this stage.
+While objectives broadly consistent with Components 1 and 2 are specified in the Act and Fisheries 2030 and are therefore implicit in the fishery specific management system, it is not clear that explicit short and long-term objectives for inshore trawl fisheries are in place at this stage.
 Nevertheless, the fishery management system is subject to regular internal review through the fisheries Plenary reporting process and decision making is guided by the Harvest Strategy Standard.
-The Ministry for Primary Industries implements a comprehensive peer-review process for all science research that is used to inform fisheries management decisions.
+The Ministry for Primary Industries implements a comprehensive peer-review process for all scientific research that is used to inform fisheries management decisions.

 It is clear that sanctions to deal with non-compliance exist for a range of offences, and these sanctions are regularly applied by the Ministry for Primary Industries.
 The Ministry operates a comprehensive monitoring control and surveillance system including: